HST rebates may apply on a new modular home

 What Makes a Home "Modular"?

 A modular home is built in a climate-controlled factory in sections (called modules), then transported to a prepared site and assembled on a permanent foundation.
-In Ontario, all modular homes sold through reputable dealers like ModularHomes400.com carry CSA A277 certification — the national standard for factory-built housing.
+The formal Canadian standard for modular construction is CSA A277.

 How Modular Homes Are Built